Networked Media Open Specifications

 The technical model describing the monitoring requirements for a sender is NcSenderMonitor.

-This model MUST inherit from the baseline status monitoring model NcStatusMonitor.
+This model inherits from the baseline status monitoring model NcStatusMonitor.

 Sender monitoring model